-Francis’ wife predeceased him by dying on 13th July 1893, year before him.
+Francis’ wife predeceased him by dying on 13th July 1893, a year before him.
 Francis died on 17th July 1894 in Port Elizabeth aged 70.
 In her book, Port Elizabeth, a Social Chronical,” Margaret Harradine classifies Francis as exemplifying “unswerving integrity and devotion to duty” and possessed “keen business instincts and [was] kindly and courteous”

 From the Eastern Province Herald, 11th January 1883 on the marriage between Devenish and Francis Carpenter’s Daughter

 St Mary’s Church was crowded on Thursday last with a very fashionable congregation attracted to the marriage between Mr. D. G. Devenish, nephew of Mr. James Lamb, and Miss Agnes E. Carpenter, eldest daughter of our esteemed fellow townsman, Mr. F. H. Carpenter, the well-known and highly efficient Secretary of the Guardian Assurance Company of Port Elizabeth, with which he has been closely associated since its formation.
 The ceremony was solemnized by the Rev. J. F. Sinden, Curate in charge of Adelaide and Bedford, assisted by the Rev. Dr. Wirgman, Rector of St. Mary’s.
 There were five bridesmaids – three sisters of the bride, and two daughters of Mr. E. J. Meyer, cousins of the bride, who were all simply but beautifully dressed and made a most effective group.
 Mr. Renny – Tailyour, who has recently returned from England, acted as “best man” and performed the important duty most efficiently.
 Mr. A. Dixon, organist of St. Mary’s, presided at the organ, and the service throughout was fully choral.
 After the ceremony about sixty guests sat down to a sumptuous breakfast at the residence of the bride’s father, where the usual toasts were drunk in bumpers of champagne.
 In the course of the afternoon Mr. and Mrs. Devenish left in a carriage and four for Tunbridge’s to spend the honeymoon.
 During the day the consular and other flags of the town were displayed and the place wore quite a holiday appearance.
 The presents made to the bride on the happy event were numerous and of a useful and recherché description.
 We most heartily wish the young couple every happiness, and all the blessings which this life can bestow.”

 Port Elizabeth: A Social Chronicle to the end of 1945 by Margaret Harradine (2004, Historical Society of Port Elizabeth, Port Elizabeth)

 Eastern Province Herald, 11th January 1883